ktsu2i/course-/README.md

 ### Problems

 - Professors must fill out a Google form which contains a lot of unnecessary inputs every time they request to offer a course in upcoming semester.
-- Staff approve the offered courses and manually add them on Excel sheets.
+- Staff approve the requested courses and manually add them on Excel sheets.
 - There is another Google form for professors to request to cancel a class due to sickness and so on.
 This also contains a lot of unnecessary inputs.

 ## Features